What if a technological innovation came along so all-transforming that it reversed the advance of civilisation?

 So why should we spend that time waiting for a red London bus?

 My recent blog Read this now – before you waste more of your precious life pointed out that most of us feel short of time; and are not sure how to spend what time we have.
-I also noted that my novel Biotime (hit link to read) explored 5 ways wealth and creativity can’t mix.
+I also noted that my novel Biotime (hit link to read) explored 5 ways wealth and creativity can’t mix (links in bold italics are to other posts on this site).

 The conclusions of Biotime are good news for poor people.